hrldcpr/Bezier.hs/README.md

 ## A Line Between Two Points

-Let's start with the usual line between two points.
+We'll start with the usual line between two points.

 Given the one-dimensional `line1d` from a number *a* at `Time` *t=0* to a number *b* at *t=1*, the multi-dimensional `line` between two points *p* and *q* is the combination of the one-dimensional lines on each dimension:
 ```haskell